pietmichal/michalpietraszko.com/posts/how-to-make-an-accurate-estimate-you-dont.md

 People saying it and agreeing with it is a sign of the problem.
 It paints a picture of a developer being a person you cannot trust and makes less experienced folks feel bad.

 The issue spans beyond twitter.
 Many books and engineers talk about it a lot.
-I bet you somebody gave you the advice to double or triple your estimates as a rule of thumb.
+I bet somebody gave you the advice to double or triple your estimates as a rule of thumb.

-The truth is that **estimate implies uncertainty**.
+Everyone involved in software projects have to stop ignoring the fact that **estimate implies uncertainty**.

 ## Dealing with uncertainty.